|

 What are Megapixels?
 Do I want lots of them?
 What does ISO mean?
 Focal Length?
 HELP!
 I'm so confused!
 Don't panic, in this panel we'll discuss basic digital photography equipment and the vocabulary you need to make sense of it all.

-Dot Do It Yourself Steam Punk Crazy Quilt To Programming Grid
+Do It Yourself Steam Punk Crazy Quilt

 register (varies)